15 Ideas For Your Family’s Vacation Wish List

 Giraffes are stunning creatures, not only because of their long legs and protruding necks, but because they’re gentle and surprisingly graceful mammals.

-In Kenya, one can practically have breakfast with them as they stick their necks through the windows of the manor house (top).
+In Kenya, you can practically have breakfast with them as they stick their necks through the windows of the Manor House (top).
 It makes for an utterly unique and fascinating experience– and an epic photo!

 Your kids will make an intimate connection with these animals, even as they try to steal your breakfast.
 (Read what to expect on a safari.)

 Check with the U.S. State Department’s Kenya brief before traveling here with kids, though.

 There are only 800 mountain gorillas left in the world.
 They’re rare and endangered (due to poaching).